 Jurisdiction All members working in local government must follow the entire Code.
-Members not in service must adhere to Tenet 1 (commitment to the profession) and , Tenet 3 (honor and integrity).
+Members not in service must adhere to Tenet 1 (commitment to the profession) and Tenet 3 (honor and integrity).
 Tenet 7 (political activity) does not apply to elected officials.
 Confidentiality ICMA does not share whose conduct is under review or has been reviewed unless the conduct resulted in public censure.
 Members are bound to maintain the confidentiality of the process as stated in Tenet 3's guideline on confidentiality.
-Presumption of Members are presumed to conduct themselves ethically unless the facts prove Ethical Conduct otherwise.
+Presumption of Ethical Conduct • Members are presumed to conduct themselves ethically unless the facts prove otherwise.
 Anonymity When ICMA receives an ethics complaint, the individual chooses between being named as the complainant or remaining anonymous.
 This choice does not affect the overall process, only whether the complainant name can be shared with the member.
-Complaints generally come from ICMA colleagues, state associations or their standing ethics committee, or community residents, or elected officials. standing ethics committee, or community residents, or closted emelats.
+Complaints generally come from ICMA colleagues, state associations or their standing ethics committee, or community residents, or elected officials.
 Due Process The process is intentionally deliberate to ensure the case is handled fairly.
 The Rules provide deadlines to keep the review moving forward in a timely manner.
+Objectivity • The CPC evaluates the unique details and circumstances of each complaint.